 - Minimalism/Three Chords and the Truth: Several songs consist of only a handful of notes, a trait which has earned comparisons to Meshuggah and Steve Reich (the latter of whom was almost certainly more whom the band had in mind).
 The most obvious example is "Generation", which consists entirely of two notes (which are an octave apart, even!) for at least 80% of the song's duration.
 The singing on The Ark Work is also very exhibitive of this trope, with some of the sung melodies consisting almost entirely of a single note.

 - Mohs Scale of Rock and Metal Hardness: Early material may vary from around an 8 to around a 10.
 The Ark Work and the Oval split are mostly in the 7-8 range, due to the lack of Harsh Vocals.
 And all of this is talking purely about the band's metal work; there are Breather Episodes that dip lower or, in some cases, sit outside the scale entirely.
+H.A.Q.Q. and Origin of the Alimonies are back to mostly 8-10 range, but again with interludes that can fall much lower on the scale.

 - No Title: Four tracks on Renihilation are untitled, as is Liturgy's side of their split with Oval.